SModelS/smodels/docs/manual/source/SModelSTools.rst

 A typical
 usage example is: ::

-   smodelsTools.py slhachecker -s 0.01 -f inputFiles/slha/lightSquarks.slha
+   smodelsTools.py slhachecker -f inputFiles/slha/gluino_squarks.slha

 Running this will print the status flag and a message with potential warnings and error messages.

 .. note:: In SModelS versions prior to 1.2, the SLHA file checker also
           checked for the existence of displaced vertices or heavy stable charged particles in the input file.
-Since the inclusion of HSCP signatures in SModelS, these checks are no longer done by the SLHA file checker.
+Since the inclusion of long lived signatures in SModelS, these checks are no longer done by the SLHA file checker.